 |Parentheses||( )||Separates filters to allow other logical operators to function.|

 |And||&||Joins filters together.
 All conditions in the series must be true.|

 |Or|||||Joins filters together.
 At least one condition in the series must be true.|

 |Not||!||Excludes all objects that match the filter.|

-The example shows how to add a user search rule.
-You can apply the steps to any type of search rule.
+You can use these steps for any type of search rule.

 - Click Add Search Rule.